Mohammad Kaif: Personal life

-Kaif was born in a middle-class family on 1 December 1980 in Allahabad, Uttar Pradesh, India.
-He started his career from Green Park Stadium, Kanpur.
-His father Mohammad Tarif Ansari played for the Railways cricket team and the Uttar Pradesh cricket team.
-His brother Mohammad Saif plays for Madhya Pradesh cricket team and Uttar Pradesh cricket team.
+Kaif was born on 1 December 1980 in Allahabad, Uttar Pradesh, India.
+Kaif began his cricketing development at Green Park Stadium, in Kanpur.
+His father, Mohammad Tarif Ansari, played for the Railways cricket team and the Uttar Pradesh cricket team.
+His brother, Mohammad Saif, also played for Madhya Pradesh and Uttar Pradesh cricket team.

 Kaif married Pooja Yadav, a Noida-based journalist, in 2011.
-They have 2 children, a son named Kabir and a daughter named Eva.
+They have two children: a son named Kabir and a daughter named Eva.